 So how does this affect prices?

-If you are starting to think this is a great topic for an economics professor regarding supply and demand, then you are on the right track.
-As you can imagine, older air conditioners more often have leaks and need repairs.
+If you are starting to think this is a great topic for an economics professor regarding supply and demand, then you are right.
+As you might assume, older air conditioners may have more leaks and need repairs.
 Any air conditioners that are older than 2010 are more likely to use R22, which means there’s a lot more demand for it, and a very limited supply.
 Prices have only risen due to scarcity.

-Don’t forget that in order to buy R22, you have to be an EPA-certified technician.
+Recall that in order to purchase R22, you have to be an EPA-certified technician.
 So, the typical homeowner isn’t able to purchase a cylinder themselves.
-Also, there are some stern regulations now on how refrigerant is reclaimed and recycled, which raises the price.
-This cost is passed on to the homeowner as companies have to cover the increased overhead connected to R22 repairs.
+Also, there are some stern regulations now on how refrigerant is reclaimed and recycled, which adds to the cost.
+This fee is passed on to the homeowner as companies have to cover the increased overhead connected to R22 repairs.
 There are requirements for importing, labeling, record keeping, reporting, destruction and reclaiming of R22 from existing air conditioners.

 So, how will this affect you?

 If you’re thinking, “Wow, this is starting to sound expensive,” you’re spot-on, it is.
-This is why when our technicians come out to inspect your unit we make sure to see what refrigerant your unit uses, and in many cases, we’ll recommend an upgrade as a result of the increasing cost of taking care of an R22 air conditioner.
+This is why when our technicians come out to assess your unit we make sure to see what refrigerant your unit uses, and lots of cases, we’ll recommend an upgrade as a result of the increasing cost of taking care of an R22 air conditioner.

 How do I know if my unit uses R22?

 If you own an air conditioning system that was built before 2010, your AC will probably have R22.
 However, if you installed your air conditioner after January 1, 2010, then your air conditioner may not have R22.
-You can see the type of refrigerant your system runs on by reading the appliance’s nameplate.
-This nameplate is normally found on the outdoor condenser of your central air conditioning system.
-If you can't find it, you can read your user’s manual.
+You can check the type of refrigerant your system runs on by reading the appliance’s nameplate.
+This nameplate is usually found on the outdoor condenser of your central air conditioning system.
+If you can't find it, you can check your user’s manual.
 If that doesn’t work either, you can reach out to your local Service Experts center.
-If you have a maintenance agreement with us, we also have your information on hand and a tech can let you know immediately if your unit uses R22.
+If you have a maintenance agreement with us, we also have your information on hand and a tech can let you know right away if your unit uses R22.

 Instead of Freon, use Puron

-The industry has made the switch from R22 to R410a, which you may recognize by the brand name Puron.
+The industry has moved from R22 to R410a, which you may recognize by the brand name Puron.
 For the rest of this article, we’ll use the name R410a (although Puron is a well-known brand, there are other companies that make R410a).
 There are some valuable benefits to switching from an R22 air conditioning unit to one that uses R410a.
-It provides a higher safety rating and an ozone depletion rating of zero, and it performed slightly better on energy-efficiency tests than R22.
+It provides a higher safety rating tests than R22.

-You may have heard of “drop-in” replacements for R22.
-We strongly recommend against this route.
-Normally a homeowner who is anxious about the cost of replacing their unit seeks out an alternative, and this sounds like an easy solution.
-It typically costs the homeowner more money, and virtually always voids the manufacturer warranty.
+You may have read about “drop-in” replacements for R22.
+We strongly advocate against this route.
+Normally a homeowner who is concerned about the cost of replacing their system seeks out an alternative, and this sounds like an easy solution.
+It typically costs the homeowner more money, and almost always voids the manufacturer warranty.
 The fact about “drop-ins” is that there is no “drop-in” solution where you just swap out the refrigerant.
 The phrase “drop-in” is indicating retrofitting a air conditioner, which when done correctly can cost the homeowner as much, or more, money than purchasing a new unit that uses R410a.
-In part, this is because different refrigerants work at different pressure levels and need different parts to run, which results in the technician needing to replace the most expensive components of your system to be compatible with the new refrigerant.
-If this vital step is missed, your system will quickly stop running, and you’ll need to get a new unit anyway.
+In part, this is because different refrigerants work at different pressure levels and require different parts to run, which results in the technician needing to replace the most expensive components of your system to fit with the new refrigerant.
+If this vital step is missed, your system will quickly stop working, and you’ll need to get a new unit anyway.
+If you are insistent on exploring retrofitting, then consult with an HVAC specialist to determine your best replacement refrigerant.

-It’s wise to discuss pricing offers with your HVAC provider if you’re concerned about cost.
-At Service Experts Heating & Air Conditioning, we provide financing plans that make a replacement doable, and we keep track of any manufacturer and utility rebates that would make it easier to swallow an unexpected replacement.
-To avoid emergencies on a hot day, many of our customers choose to do a pre-emptive replacement, and replace an old system before it quits working.
+It’s wise to discuss pricing options with your HVAC provider if you’re worried about cost.
+At Service Experts Heating & Air Conditioning, we provide financing plans that make a replacement affordable, and we keep track of any manufacturer and utility rebates that would make it easier to swallow an unforeseen replacement.
+To avoid emergencies on a hot day, lots of our customers elect to do a pre-emptive replacement, and replace an old AC before it quits working.
 If you’re thinking the same thing, then you’re in good company!

 If your unit was built after 2010, you’re probably safe

-If your heating and air conditioning system was built after January 2010, the R22 phase out dilemma may not apply to you, because it’s likely that your system uses the new, approved replacement refrigerant, R410a.
-However, units installed after 2010 could still use R22, so it’s best to check with an HVAC Expert.
+If your heating and air conditioning system was built after January 2010, the R22 phase out dilemma may not apply to you, because it’s probably that your system uses the new, approved replacement refrigerant, R410a.
+However, units installed after 2010 might use R22, so it’s best to check with an HVAC Expert.
 You can always check for this and the refrigerant type by reviewing the nameplate on your condenser (the condenser is the outside unit).

 What do I do if my air conditioner uses R22?